nathanielng/nathanielng.github.io/images/google_drive/README.md

 ![Create a new project]({{ BASE_PATH }}/images/google_drive/01 Create new project.png)

-Refresh the screenn and the new project will appear:
+Refresh the screen and the new project will appear:

 ![New project created]({{ BASE_PATH }}/images/google_drive/02 New project created.png)